Florida coach Billy Napier back on the proverbial hot seat after meltdown against USF

 GAINESVILLE, Fla.
 (AP) — Florida coach Billy Napier sounded more downtrodden than ever after losing to South Florida on Saturday.
-He was as stunned as anyone, especially after spending months telling everyone around him how disciplined, dedicated and different these Gators seemed heading into his fourth season.
+He was clearly stunned, especially after spending months telling everyone around him how disciplined, dedicated and different these Gators seemed heading into his fourth season.

 Character.
 Camaraderie.
 Composure.
 Leadership.
 Talent.
 Napier felt he had something special in Gainesville.